asynchronics/tachyonix/README.md

 ## Safety

-Despite the focus on performance, implementation quality and correctness are a very high priority.
-The library comes with a decent battery of tests, in particular for all low-level (unsafe) concurrency primitives which are extensively tested with [Loom][loom].
+Despite the focus on performance, implementation quality and correctness are the highest priority.
+The library comes with a decent battery of tests, in particular for all low-level (unsafe) concurrency primitives which are extensively tested with [Loom][loom], complemented with MIRI for integrations tests.
 As amazing as they are, however, Loom and MIRI cannot formally prove the absence of data races so soundness issues _are_ possible.
 You should therefore exercise caution before using it in mission-critical software until it receives more testing in the wild.

 [loom]: https://github.com/tokio-rs/loom